 Did you know?

-Having a policy in place is about incentivising clients to show up, fostering respect, setting boundaries, and (most importantly) getting paid.
+Having a policy in place is about incentivizing clients to show up, fostering respect, setting boundaries, and (most importantly) getting paid.

 If you want to build your reputation and grow as a professional, clients need to take your time seriously.
 You can evaluate no-shows on a case-by-case basis to determine how strictly you want to enforce your policy.
 Clients are human and mistakes happen, but the truth is: clients who consistently show up late are killing your business.